Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 ## Prerequisites

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- An **Azure AD** tenant.
+For more information see: [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant.
+- A user account in your **Azure AD**.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

  > Please make sure to have one or more user accounts in the tenant assigned to a few security groups in your tenant.
 Please follow the instructions in [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) to create a few groups and assign users to them if not already done.